anybox/anybox.recipe.odoo/README.rst

 addons
 ------

-Specifies additional addons, either a local path or a repository.
+Specifies additional OpenERP addons, either a local path or a repository.

 Example::